DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 Next i

                 '---------------------------------------------
-                ' 5) Calculate and write min/max times in "mm:ss"
+                ' 4) Calculate and write min/max times per machine (only if times were recorded) '---------------------------------------------
-                '---------------------------------------------
+                Dim key As Variant
                 Dim idx As Long
-                Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long Dim categoryNameForReport As String
+                Dim minTime As Double, maxTime As Double Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long

-                For Each category In machineCategories.Keys
+                For Each key In machineTimes.Keys
-                    If machineTimes(category).Count > 0 Then
+                    If machineTimes(key).Count > 0 Then
                         minTime = 999999    ' Initialize to a very high number maxTime = 0

-                        ' Find min and max times
-                        For idx = 1 To machineTimes(category).Count
+                        ' Loop through all times for this machine to get the min and max For idx = 1 To machineTimes(key).Count
-                            ' Each item should be a Double numericTime = CDbl(machineTimes(category).Item(idx))
+                            numericTime = CDbl(machineTimes(key).Item(idx))

                             If numericTime < minTime Then minTime = numericTime If numericTime > maxTime Then maxTime = numericTime Next idx

-                        ' Convert fraction-of-day to total minutes/seconds
-                        minTotalSec = CLng(minTime * 86400)
+                        ' Convert fraction-of-day to total seconds, then calculate minutes and seconds minTotalSec = CLng(minTime * 86400)
                         maxTotalSec = CLng(maxTime * 86400)